Get Brexit-ready with IG

 Despite these shares being highlighted as ones to watch in a soft Brexit, you might also find that they rally on the news of a hard Brexit.
 This is because of the potential for new trade deals that will need to be done down the line.

 Either way, these shares are very likely to experience some volatility in the aftermath of a final Brexit decision, so it’s worth watching their charts closely for opportunities to go long or short.

 As ever in times of uncertainty, investors look to commodities such as gold to provide a haven.
 After experiencing a spike following the initial referendum in June 2016, gold’s price has largely settled over the last couple of years.
 That is not to say that it couldn’t spike again, especially given the uncertainty surrounding the next steps for the UK’s departure.

 Get the latest Brexit news

 You might be interested in…

-1 For forex based on number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released August 2018).
+1 Based on revenue excluding FX (published half-yearly financial statements, June 2019); for forex based on number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released July 2019).